globant-ui/html5bootcamp/README.md

 10. Take some free air and then create a function to highlight your name in the server response content.
 Call it right after setting the response inside the div.

 11. AJAX: get the response from [https://api.spotify.com/v1/search](https://api.spotify.com/v1/search) with parameters data "q = 'Rolling Stones', type = 'album'"
-First log the service response in Chrome's console to analyze data, then display albums inside another section in the right side of the screen.
+First log the service response in Chrome's console to analyze data (see provided link on Chrome console), then display albums inside another section in the right side of the screen.
 The ```article``` element must be used to contain the album data.
 For each album show: name, type, image, release_date, and a link to spotify for that album.

 12. Add an input type="text", and reuse the code for exercise 11, so the user can perform search for any artist albums.